radiate-framework/radiate-framework.github.io/docs/docs/advanced/authentication.md

 ## Manually Authenticating Users

-It is possible to manually log in a user by passing the authentication credentials to the `attempt` or `login` method on the `Auth` facade.
+It is possible to manually log in a user by passing the authentication credentials to the `attempt` method on the `Auth` facade.

 ```php
 <?php